 In addition, many CIOs choose outsourced data centers for disaster-recovery operations, or for legacy applications that are not fully able to take advantage of virtualization; in other cases regulatory compliance may require a high degree of control.

 Financial service firms often choose colocation to ensure the security of mission-critical applications that carry proprietary information, even as they use cloud computing for other functions.
 More important than owning the data center is knowing where the data is and understanding the controls around securing it and the IT infrastructure it’s running on.
-This is where our compliance with not only local (US-based) standards such as SSAE-16, but also much tougher global standards, comes into play and provides a higher degree of peace of mind that cannot be found elsewhere.
+This is where our compliance with not only local (US-based) standards such as SSAE-18, but also much tougher global standards such as ISO 27001:2013 comes into play and provides a higher degree of peace of mind that cannot be found elsewhere.
 Significantly, IT leaders surveyed last year identified security concerns and backup/disaster recovery among the top reasons for not using the cloud.

 At the same time, those firms may take advantage of the cloud’s on-demand elasticity for other purposes: to create development and test environments that can be quickly erected and just as quickly torn down once development is completed, or run proof-of-concept tests of big data analysis algorithms.
 The on-demand elasticity and pay-for-consumption model of many public cloud services is, of course, particularly attractive for meeting unpredictable business demands or workloads that tend to experience sharp usage peaks.
 But for workloads that are more predictable in nature, managed services based on dedicated infrastructure, be it traditional colocation or a custom-built private cloud, are much more economical – over time.